danipragustia/0x4/about.md

 - <b>1 TB HDD Seagate Barracuda</b>, i often fill up my HDD, highest using is only 30%~.
 I always transfer my data off-site to Flash Drive / External HDD, need upgrade to SSD for speed time and good R/W.

 ### Contact
-Best way to contact me is email, if you want send me GPG-mail, you can send me your key and I'll do it too.
+My public key can find [here](https://0x4.me/pubkey.txt) Best way to contact me is email, if you want send me GPG-mail, you can send me your key.
 For XMPP you need client support OMEMO.
 - E-Mail / XMPP : danipragustia [at] disroot [dot] org
 - Mastodon : danipragustia [at] niu [dot] moe